Marza/mobile-gym-apps/README.md

-Mobile webapps for weight training.
+Mobile webapps for weight training
 ===============

 A small collection of mobile webapps for weight training.